Hinduism in Arab States: Qatar

-Hindus make up 15.9% of Qatar.
+Hindus make up 15.9% of Qatar's population.
 There are an estimated 422,118 Hindus in the country.
-They are from South Asia.
+They primarily come from South Asia.

 United Arab Emirates

 South Asians in the United Arab Emirates (UAE) constitute the largest ethnic group in the country.
-Over 2 million Indian migrants (mostly from the southern Indian states of Kerala, Andhra Pradesh, Coastal Karnataka and Tamil Nadu) are estimated to be living in the UAE, constituting 28% of the total population of the Emirates as of 2017.
-A majority of Indians live in the three largest cities of the UAE — Abu Dhabi, Dubai and Sharjah.
-From the estimated 2 million migrants, 1 million are from Kerala and 450,000 from Tamil Nadu, thus constituting a majority of the Indian community in the UAE.
-The population of Indian migrants in the UAE had grown from 170,000 in 1975 to an estimated value of 750,000 in 1999.
-By 2009, this value had grown to an estimated value of 2 million.
-A majority of Indians in the UAE (approximately 50%—883,313 in 2011) are from the South Indian state of Kerala, followed by migrants from Tamil Nadu.
-The majority of Indian migrants to UAE are Muslim (50%), followed by Christian (25%) and Hindu (25%).
-Estimated Hindu population in UAE is between 6-10%.
+Over 2 million Indian migrants (mostly from south India) are estimated to be living in the UAE, constituting 28% of the total population of the Emirates as of 2017.
+However, not all of these migrants are Hindu with many Christians & Muslims also having settled in the middle east.
+The majority of Indian migrants to UAE are Muslim (50%), followed by Christians (25%) and Hindus (25%).
+The Hindu population in UAE is estimated to range from 6-10%.

 Temples

-In 1958, permission were given to build the Hindu Temple, Dubai in Bur Dubai in a complex that included Shiva Mandir, Krishna Mandir, and Gurudwara.
-In January 2024, a new Hindu Temple, Dubai opened in Jebel Ali and the existing Shiva Mandir and Gurudwara were moved to this new location.
+In 1958, permission was given to build the Hindu Temple in Bur Dubai within a complex that included a Shiva Mandir, Krishna Mandir, and Gurudwara.
+In January 2024, a new Hindu Temple opened in Jebel Ali and the existing temples were moved to this new location.
 Krishan Mandir is still housed in the original complex in Bur Dubai.

 Majority of Hindus living in UAE practice their religion within their homes.
-The new temple, BAPS Hindu Mandir Abu Dhabi, had its foundation stone laying ceremony in April, 2019.
+The new temple, BAPS Hindu Mandir Abu Dhabi, had its foundation stone ceremony in April 2019.
 The inauguration ceremony of the temple took place on 14 February 2024.

+Bahrain

+Hinduism is followed by 8.33% of the population of Bahrain in 2025.
+Bahrain also hosts the Shrinathji Temple built 200 years ago and is one of the oldest Hindu temple in the Arab region.